-Risks Related to the Regulatory Approval and Clinical Development of our Product Candidates
+Risks Related to our Products and the Regulatory Approval and Clinical Development of our Product Candidates

-We depend heavily on the success of our lead product candidate, migalastat HCl, which we are developing for Fabry disease.
-If we are unable to obtain approval from FDA, EMA, or other foreign regulatory authorities, or if we are unable to commercialize migalastat HCl, or experience significant delays in doing so, our business could be materially harmed.
+We depend heavily on the commercial success of our first product, migalastat HCl, in the EU.
+Moreover, if we are unable to obtain approval from the FDA or other foreign regulatory authorities, or if we are unable to commercialize migalastat HCl successfully, or experience significant delays in doing so, our business could be materially harmed.

 We have invested a significant portion of our efforts and financial resources in the development of migalastat HCl for the treatment of Fabry disease.
-Our ability to generate product revenues, which may not occur for the foreseeable future, if ever, will depend heavily on the successful development, regulatory approval, and commercialization of migalastat HCl.
+Our ability to generate material product revenues, which may not occur for the foreseeable future, if ever, will depend heavily on the successful development, regulatory approval, and commercialization of migalastat HCl.